 - Many people don't realize they can register at the polls and so they don't show up on Election Day.
-By helping them to register early, you can make sure they know they can vote. - Helping people register early ensures that you will get to send them GOTV reminders, answer their voting questions, and get them thinking in advance about voting.
+By helping them to register early, you can make sure they know they can vote. - It takes much longer to vote if you also need to register, so registering in advance saves students a lot of time waiting in line. - Helping people register early ensures that you will get to send them GOTV reminders, answer their voting questions, and get them thinking in advance about voting.